davs3275/sbs/med/collier.md

 5.11.
 What use do I put my soul to?
 It is a serviceable question this, and should frequently be put to oneself.
 How does my ruling part stand affected?
-And whose soul have I now ?
+And whose soul have I now?
 That of a child, or a young man, or a feeble woman, or of a tyrant, of cattle or wild beasts.